DanielTockan/Skii/README.md

 - Build a full-stack MERN web application
 - Use an Express API to serve your data from a Mongo database
 - Consume your API with a separate front-end built with React
-- Be a complete product which means multiple relationships and CRUD functionality for the relevent models
+- Be a complete product which means multiple relationships and CRUD functionality for the relevant models
 - Implement thoughtful user stories/wireframes, significant enough to clearly determine which features are core MVP and which are stretch goals
 - Be deployed online so its accessible publicly (using Heroku and MongoDB Atlas database)
 - Have a visually impressive design